-All pleasures are processed by the brain the same way.
+All pleasures are processed by the brain in the same way.
 It does not matter if the pleasure originated from alcohol, a drug, a good meal, a sexual encounter, or winning money in the lottery.
 The brain responds by releasing a specific amount of the neurotransmitter dopamine to the nucleus accumbens, the brain’s pleasure center.
-The amount of dopamine released is determined by stimulus.
+The amount of dopamine released is determined by the stimulus.

 Drugs and alcohol cause an extremely powerful surge of dopamine to be released at a very high speed.
 Three main aspects determine the addictive qualities of a drug: